1. Digital Health Apps/Software

 If a medical device user suffers personal injury or damage, an action can be brought under tort, in addition to a breach of contract (if there is privity of contract) and/or breach of statute (where applicable).

-An action under the tort of negligence can be based on whether the medical supplier, importer, distributor, or manufacturer breached their duty of care resulting in damage suffered by the user, such as failing to conduct quality assurance checks on the medical device resulting in a defect.
-The plaintiff will have to establish the general common law thresholds for negligence against the defendant, which may be a single actor in the chain of supply, or a combination, depending on the source of the damage.
+An action under the tort of negligence can be based on whether the medical supplier, importer, distributor, manufacturer or registrant of the digital health app that is considered a medical device breached their duty of care resulting in damage suffered by the user, such as failing to conduct quality assurance checks on the medical device resulting in a defect.
+The claimant will have to establish the general common law thresholds for negligence against the defendant, which may be a single actor in the chain of supply, or a combination, depending on the source of the damage.

-The plaintiff can also mount a contractual claim if the contract was breached.
-In addition, an action for a breach of implied term may be made under the Sale of Goods Act (Cap.
-393) (e.g., if the medical device does not correspond with the description, sample provided, or quality or fitness for purpose).
+The claimant can also bring a contractual claim if a contract between the relevant parties was breached.
+In addition, an action for a breach of implied term may be made under the Sale of Goods Act 1979 (e.g., if the medical device does not correspond with the description, sample provided, or is of unsatisfactory quality or unfit for purpose).

 Personal Data Protection

-The Singapore Personal Data Protection Act (“PDPA”) and its related subsidiary legislation and guidance will apply to any processing of personal data.
-In particular, the Personal Data Protection Commission (“PDPC”) has specifically issued Advisory Guidelines for the Healthcare Sector (revised 28 March 2017), elaborating on data protection issues relating to healthcare, that may be applicable to digital health software.
+The Personal Data Protection Act 2012 (“PDPA”) and its subsidiary legislation and guidance will apply to any collection, use or disclosure of personal data.
+In particular, the Personal Data Protection Commission (“PDPC”) has specifically issued Advisory Guidelines for the Healthcare Sector (revised 20 September 2023), elaborating on data protection issues relating to healthcare, that may be applicable to digital health software.

 Healthcare Professionals

-Doctors are regulated under the Medical Registration Act (Cap.
-174) of Singapore (“MRA”) and the Medical Registration Regulations 2010 (“Medical Registration Regulations”), and are bound to observe the pronouncements on professional matters and professional ethics issued by the Singapore Medical Council (“SMC”), which primarily comprise of the SMC Ethical Code and Ethical Guidelines (2016 edition) (“SMC ECEG”) and the accompanying SMC Handbook on Medical Ethics (2016 edition) (“SMC HME”).
-(The SMC ECEG and the SMC HME are collectively defined as the “SMC Ethics Guidelines.”)
+Doctors are regulated under the Medical Registration Act 1997 (“MRA”) and the Medical Registration Regulations 2010 (“Medical Registration Regulations”), and are bound to observe the pronouncements on professional matters and professional ethics issued by the Singapore Medical Council (“SMC”), which primarily comprises the SMC Ethical Code and Ethical Guidelines (2016 edition) (“SMC ECEG”) and the accompanying SMC Handbook on Medical Ethics (2016 edition) (“SMC HME”) (collectively, the “SMC Ethics Guidelines”).
 The SMC Ethics Guidelines apply to the provision of medical services by medical practitioners, which may include the use of digital health software.
 For example, doctors must comply with the guidelines for specific consent and other measures to be taken if visual or audio recordings of patients are made using such software.

 Healthcare Providers

-Healthcare providers must ensure that any digital health apps used to provide regulated service complies with the general rules on healthcare and telemedicine (if the digital health app is used in the context of telemedicine).
-For example, a licence is required under the Health Products (Licensing of Retail Pharmacies) Regulations 2016 for a provider of telepharmacy services.
+Healthcare providers must ensure that any digital health apps used to provide regulated services complies with the general rules on healthcare and telemedicine (if the digital health app is used in the context of telemedicine).

 3. If your response to Q2 is yes, please state whether it matters if, the users are residents using it within their jurisdiction and/or using it outside their jurisdiction; and/or it is a “B2B” (business to business) rather than “B2C” (business to end consumer) service.
 In each case, please summarise any implications (if applicable).